Transition from GCSE to A Level Mathematics

 The reformed Maths A Level includes an expectation that students will use appropriate technology throughout their studies.

-Students would be at an advantage at the start of their A Level course if they could confidently use their calculator on the following GCSE (9–1) Mathematics – J560 Check In Tests:
+Students would be at an advantage at the start of their A Level course if they could confidently use their calculator on the following GCSE (9–1) Mathematics – J560 check-in tests:

 4. Graphing technology